Nandor206/todo-list/README.md

-# TODO
+# TODO list
-Things I should do for myself.
+Things I should do to improve in programming.

+# Rust - CLI
+- password generator
+- anime watcher (anilist api, ani-skip api)